intel/BigDL-Privacy-Preserving-Machine-Learning-Toolkit/TDX/DEVCATALOG.md

 - **Trusted Spark SQL & Dataframe**: with trusted Big Data analytics and ML/DL support, users can run standard Spark data analysis (such as Spark SQL, Dataframe, MLlib, etc.) in a secure and trusted fashion.

-- **Trusted ML (Machine Learning)**: with trusted Big Data analytics and ML/DL support, users can run distributed machine learning (such as MLlib, XGBoost etc.) in a secure and trusted fashion.
+- **Trusted ML (Machine Learning)**: with trusted Big Data analytics and ML/DL support, users can run distributed machine learning (such as MLlib, XGBoost, etc.) in a secure and trusted fashion.

-- **Trusted DL (Deep Learning)**: with Trusted Deep Learning Toolkit, users can run secured end-to-end PyTorch training using either single machine or cloud-native clusters in a trusted execution environment.
+- **Trusted DL (Deep Learning)**: with Trusted Deep Learning Toolkit, users can run secured end-to-end PyTorch training using either a single machine or cloud-native clusters in a trusted execution environment.

 ## Validated Hardware Details